Joint Venture, Mergers, and Acquisitions

 ACQUISITIONS of assets, one company acquires the assets of another company, this usually happens in the case when the acquired company is insolvent or bankrupt.

 DIFFERENCE BETWEEN MERGERS AND ACQUISITIONS

-- In case of Mergers, two separate companies with equivalent and comparable forces comes together, whereas, an Acquisition refers to purchase of a smaller entity by a larger one.
+- In the case of Mergers, two separate companies with equivalent and comparable forces come together, whereas, an Acquisition refers to the purchase of a smaller entity by a larger one.

-- In case of Mergers, all together a new company is formed, whereas, in case of Acquisitions, only the existing company is modified, no formation of new company is done.
+- In the case of Mergers, all together a new company is formed, whereas, in the case of Acquisitions, only the existing company is modified, no formation of the new company is done.

 - AMerger requires two companies to consolidate into a new entity with a new ownership and management structure (ostensibly with members of each firm).
 An acquisition takes place when one company takes over all of the operational management decisions of another.

 - The more common interpretive distinction rests on whether the transaction is friendly (merger) or unfriendly (acquisition).

 Two companies that are in direct competition and share the same product lines and markets.

 - VERTICAL MERGERS

 A customer and company or a supplier and company.